Convex-Dev/design/docs/cad/003_encoding/README.md

 - The remaining bits from each byte are considered as a standard unsigned big-endian two's complement binary encoding.
 - The encoding is defined to be the shortest possible such encoding for any given integer.

+In data structures, a VLC Count is always used to specify the number of elements in the data structure.

 Note: VLC Counts are the same as VLC Integers, except that they are unsigned.
 Having this distinction is justified by frequent savings of one byte, especially when used as counts within small data structures.

 ### `0x00` Nil